Airline Ticket Refund Scams – How to Avoid Them?

 - Way the Greeting is : In this form of fraud, fraudsters frequently use generic greetings like “Dear Sir/Madam” or “Dear customer”.
 While valid correspondence from your organization will often use your name.

-- Spelling Errors: we’re all prone to the occasional typo, but scam texts are known being for riddled with spelling mistakes, that don’t make any sense.
+- Spelling Errors: we’re all prone to the occasional typo, but airline ticket refund scams text are known being for riddled with spelling mistakes, that don’t make any sense.

 - Fake URLs and Email Addresses: Email addresses with random digits or letters or frighteningly realistic-looking fakes are a few examples of this.
 Be especially wary of emails from web-based services like Gmail and Yahoo.
 As well as any extra punctuation like dashes and full stops that wouldn’t be in a legitimate email address or link.